svelteuidev/svelteui/apps/docs/src/pages/others/prism.md

 ## Usage

 Use Prism component to highlight code with SvelteUI theme styles.
-Component uses PrismJS under the hood and support light and dark theme, it is used in SvelteUI docs to display all code examples.
+Component uses PrismJS under the hood and supports light and dark theme.
+It is used in SvelteUI docs to display all code examples.

 <Demo demo={PrismDemos.usage} />